M35S/AlgorithmTestingOne/README.md

 Some things to note:
 - `A` is denoted as the "array" input.
-- `A.length` is the arrray number quantity.
+- `A.length` is the array number quantity.
 - `key` is the main variable used for insertion.
 - `i` is used for comparing with the "key" value.

 Another thing to note, you will see the following conditions:
 - `for (int j = 2 - 1...`
 - `while (i > 0 - 1...`

 The reason for using "-1" is for the sake of sticking as close as possible to the original algorithm.
 As all programmers should know, array position starts with "0" as opposed to "1".
 I have also added a lot of cout's as a way to illustrate how each iteration and comparison is handled.

 ## Algorithm Execution Process